shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 But he was too hungry.
 He reached out and grabbed the carrot, and munched on it happily.
 Zemorsin glanced over to where he last saw the bear, and saw his big muzzle peaking out from the side of the house.
 His eyes were staring straight at him, even through the stairs!

-Zemorsin jumped through the lattice, grabbing his hoof clippings and carrots on the way out.
+Zemorsin jumped through the lattice, grabbing his hoof clippings and carrot on the way out.
 He ran past the bear to the woods.

 “Hey, young fawn!”
 The bear called out.
 “It’s fine, I’m not going to hurt you.”